Pleading Guilty to Drug and Firearm Charges

 - Dealing With Property Suspected of Being Proceeds of Crime

 - Possess Controlled Weapon

-As the client wanted to enter an early plea of guilty to the drug and firearm charges, Jessica case conferenced his matter and booked it off for a consolidated plea.
-She submitted that the client had a difficult upbringing but had significant prospects of rehabilitation, as he had a supportive family, a potential job offer, and an offer to participate in a rehabilitation program.
+As the client wanted to enter an early plea of guilty to the drug and firearm charges, we case conferenced his matter and booked it off for a consolidated plea.
+We submitted that the client had a difficult upbringing but had significant prospects of rehabilitation, as he had a supportive family, a potential job offer, and an offer to participate in a rehabilitation program.